Q1: How much time does a case require?

 A: Each case is different, but over the course of your appointment there can be multiple hearings for a single case.

-Q: What kind of software will I need to fulfill my CASA role?
+Q6: What kind of technology will I need to fulfill my CASA role?

 A: You’ll need consistent access to the internet.
 You’ll keep your notes in CAMS (Iowa Child Advocacy Match System), an online system that is specifically for advocates.
 You’ll also access the court system over the internet, where you’ll be able to see legal information about your case, including reports and motions.
 It’s better to access these systems on a device other than a phone.